Top 5 DeFi Trends for 2023-2025

 Token holders vote on initiatives, and the value of their tokens generally rises when the DeFi protocol gains more users or increases its TVL.

-And if the price is any indication, governance tokens have become very popular in 2021.
+And if the price is any indication, governance tokens became very popular in 2021.

 The top three DeFi platforms by TVL have seen their governance tokens experience a massive increase in price since the start of 2021.

-The largest, MakerDAO, has seen its token (MKR) rise by roughly 237% since the beginning of the year.
+The largest, MakerDAO, has seen its token (MKR) rise since the beginning of the 2020.

 These tokens are all part of a larger ecosystem, called decentralized autonomous organizations (DAOs).